stpe/mixpanel-engage-query/README.md

-Command-line tool to query the [MixPanel Engage API](https://mixpanel.com/docs/api-documentation/data-export-api#engage-default) for People Data.
+Command-line tool to query the [Mixpanel Engage API](https://mixpanel.com/docs/api-documentation/data-export-api#engage-default) for People Data.
+With other words, export list of Mixpanel users with selected properties, optionally filtered by query on property values.

-This was quickly put together for use of my own.
-But feel free to fork, submit pull requests or use if you find it useful.

 ## Installation